IsmaelMoura/IsmaelMoura/README.md

   In May 2022 I completed the <strong>Computer Technician</strong> course and learned many things, but the most important thing for me was <strong>Backend Development</strong>.

-  At the moment, I started my way to become a <strong>Backend Development Specialist</strong>, if you are interested to reach out me, send a message.
+  At the moment, I started my way to become a <strong>Backend Developer Specialist</strong>, if you are interested to reach out me, send a message.

   Thanks!
   </div>